Saturday, March 26, 2022

 Libraries

-Anyone who does serious application development would notice that standard C++ lacks extensive library support on the level of e.g. Java or .NET.
+Anyone who does serious application development would notice that standard C++ lacks library support on the level of e.g. Java or .NET.
 For example many applications need the following:

 • GUI